Partial fraction decompositions, and semilinear representations of infinite symmetric groups: Introduction

 For a field $L$ and a set $S$, $L(S)$ denotes the purely transcendental field extension of $L$ with $S$ as a transcendence base (the fraction field of the symmetric $L$-algebra of $L\langle S\rangle$).
 If a group acts on $L$ and on $S$ then it acts on $L(S)$ as well.
-For a subfield $K$ of $L$, $\Aut(L|K)$ denotes the group of field automorphisms of $L$ identical on $K$.